floweredscarf/su25/labs/lab02/index.md

 Note that primitives have default values - we'll talk about this later.

-So *declaring* an object is like telling Java you have a variable of a certain type.
+So *declaring* a variable is like telling Java you have a variable of a certain type.
 Java sets aside a little container of memory that can perfectly hold that type.
-Once you've declared an object, *initializing* an object is when you actually put a value inside that little container of memory.
+Once you've declared a variable, *initializing* a variable is when you actually put a value inside that little container of memory.
 We can imagine that these little magic memory boxes can only contain objects of a certain type.
 So if you declare a variable of type `int`, and then try to initialize